Pical on Iloc Island

 Home » Palawan » Pical on Iloc Island

 Visible from the Palawan shore, this island takes less than 30 minutes to get to by fisherman boat.
-The going rate by local fishermen is 1,000p per leg (2,000 there and back) for the boat (ask at Ursula in Sibaltan, or phone the hotel owner below), or you can join one of our boat tours to continue north after this first stop.
+The going rate by local fishermen is 1,000p per leg (2,000 there and back) for the boat (ask at Ursula in Sibaltan, or phone the hotel owner below), or you can join one of our private boat tours to continue north after this first stop.

 View on landing (click to zoom in).